GlobalFishingWatch/GFW_technical_documentation/SAR-object-detections.md

 ## Key Concepts

-- Data points: individual detections of maritime objects (from single SAR scenes)
+- Data point: individual detection of maritime object (from single SAR scene)
-- Grid cells: aggregate of detections in space and time (from several SAR scenes)
+- Polygon: outline of the (valid) area within the scene used for detection
-- Polygons: outline of the (valid) area within the scenes used for detection
+- Matched: individual detection has been paired with a specific AIS message

 ## Key Tables